15 Best Places To Travel Alone in the US

 9. Boston, Massachusetts

-Boston being one of the oldest cities in America is filled with many historical attractions.
+Boston is one of the oldest cities in America is filled with many historical attractions.
 You can start your adventure by visiting the Boston Common which you will discover on Freedom trail, if you continue on the trail you’ll also find Bunker Hill Monument and the USS Constitutions.
-If that’s not enough for you visit the museum of Fine Arts which showcases many historical exhibits.
-To relax yourself at the end of the day head down to Sam Adams Brewery and have a pint (or three).
+If that’s not enough for you to visit the museum of Fine Arts which showcases many historical exhibits.
+To relax at the end of the day head down to Sam Adams Brewery and have a pint (or three).

 10. Florida Keys, Florida

 If you think there is no better place to relax than a beach vacation, then Florida Keys should be on top of your list of places to travel alone in the US.
-Its white soft sand and beautiful turquoise water is easy on the eyes and feet alike.
+Its white soft sand and beautiful turquoise water are easy on the eyes and feet alike.
 If you want to take full advantage of your beach vacation there are plenty of activities like scuba diving, snorkeling and Para-gliding available, but if you want to just relax and read a book that can be done too, as this beach is mostly empty.

 11. Big Sur, California

 Which place is more perfect for a solo traveler than one of the best coastlines in the world!
 The stunning rugged seashore views are something you can cherish while you are alone.
-Big Sur does not only offer sightseeing, but also offers hiking and camping and other outdoor activities.
+Big Sur does not only offer sightseeing but also offers hiking and camping and other outdoor activities.
 The Pine Ridge Trail and the Mt.
 Manuel Trail are some popular trails in Big Sur.
 Being a solo traveler, you will definitely enjoy events that are held in Big Sur every now and then.
-The Big Sur International Marathon, Big Sur River Run and Big Sur Folk Festival are some of the most vibrant events held in the city.
+The Big Sur International Marathon, Big Sur River Run, and Big Sur Folk Festival are some of the most vibrant events held in the city.